-If you are completely green to accounting or need a refresher on the basics, check out this book.
+Check out this book if you are completely green to accounting or need a refresher on the basics.
 Accounting Made Simple is written by a certified public accountant and offers a no-frills accounting lesson.

 Piper leads you through formulas and processes without letting things get too confusing.
 You’ll learn key lessons like how to prepare financial statements and calculate financial ratios for your business.

 In addition, you’ll pick up the terminology of Generally Accepted Accounting Principles (GAAP), which are essential knowledge for every industry.

 For more information on making your job as an accountant easier, check out this post on the essential features of a CRM for accountants.

 Intermediate Accounting (Donald Kieso, Jerry Weygandt, and Terry Warfield)